 The subfloor will need to be treated.
-We will sometimes put the carpet back in place and clean it thoroughly.
+We will sometimes put the carpet back in place and cleanse it.

 Uplift it again.
 Fit the new underlay and carpet.

-This time the carpet will be cleaned with the help of enzymes and deodorisers.
+This time, I will clean the carpet with the help of enzymes and deodorisers.

-So as an example for cost to replace the underlay £100 on a typical living room.
+So as an example, for cost to replace the underlay, is £100 in a typical living room.

-To uplift underlay, refit new, refit carpet, and then clean the carpet would be about £140.00
+To uplift the underlay, refit new, refit the carpet, and then clean the carpet would be about £140.00

-And that could cost you in excess of £1000, if not more.
+And that could cost you over £1000, if not more.

-If you do have a puppy it may be prudent after having your carpet, rug, or sofa cleaned, to have it protected with a stain protector.
+If you have a puppy, it may be prudent after having your carpet, rug, or sofa cleaned, to have it protected with a stain protector.

-This will provide you with those extra minutes to remove the accident quickly, and not allowing any liquid to seep into the backing of your fibres.
+This will provide you with those extra minutes to remove the accident quickly, and not allow any liquid to seep into the backing of your fibres.